JackElli/invitr.io/README.md

 - Create UI for the project, make sure it's easy to use, looks beautiful and responds quickly
 - Add Google / Apple log in ability
-- All calender integration so meetings / events can be added quickly to a users calender (we should also be able to accept / reject from the calender)
+- All calendar integration so meetings / events can be added quickly to a users calendar (we should also be able to accept / reject from the calendar)
 - We should have a meeting summary where the organiser can write notes / add images to the webpage and the invitees can access (with the passphrase) and see the highlights of the meeting.
 It should be very easy to remove if the organiser should choose to delete it.